 Red Rock Canyon

 Who knew such a gorgeous natural area could be found just 20 minutes from the man made splendor of The Strip?
 For those who have never ventured off The Strip, Nevada is actually a pretty gorgeous place with so many beautiful state parks and recreational areas.
-Really, as soon as you travel just a half hour or so off The Strip, you are transported into a totally different world.
+Really, minutes after driving away from The Strip, you are transported into a totally different world.